 SMALL-TOWN FEEL, BIG-CITY FEATURES

-in 2012, College Station has also been recognized as one of the nation’s best places for business, jobs, family and retirement.
-With a population of about 97,000 in 2012, it is the largest city in the metropolitan area and boasts the third lowest property tax rate in the state among similar-sized communities.
+Ranked No. 3 on Kiplinger magazine’s list of 10 Great Places to Live in 2013, College Station has also been recognized as one of the nation’s best places for business, jobs, families and retirees.
+In addition, the city has been named America’s No. 1 college town and was a finalist for the nation’s friendliest.
+With a population closing in on 100,000, it is the largest city in the metropolitan area and boasts the fifth lowest property tax rate in the state among similar-sized communities.

-College Station is home to Texas A&M University, one of the country’s largest public universities and a member of the powerful Southeastern Conference, which makes big-time college sports a major local attraction.
+College Station is home to Texas A&M University, one of the country’s largest public universities and a member of the powerful Southeastern Conference, making college sports a major local attraction.
 A&M’s international influence supplies a healthy diversity of race, culture and nationality that reflects much of the vibrancy, tradition and spirit that make the community a special place.

 QUALITY RESOURCES FOR QUALITY LIVING

 Education is a major focus of the College Station community.
-The College Station Independent School District has received many state and national awards.
-In 2010-2011, it was honored with 11 National Merit Finalists, 24 students recognized as commended, two national team winners of SkillsUSA, and Superior Award in Newspaper Coverage.
+The College Station Independent School District has received many state and national awards, including more than 100 national merit semifinalists in the last decade.

-The George Bush Presidential Library and Museum is one of the region's most popular tourist attractions with approximately 700,000 visitors annually.
+The George Bush Presidential Library and Museum is one of the region's most popular tourist attractions with more than 125,000 annual visitors.
 Former President George H. W. Bush and Barbara make College Station their second home and are often seen around town.

-In addition, it is among the safest and most family-friendly places in Texas, consistently maintaining one of the lowest crime rates in the state.
-Kiplingers magazine ranked College Station as one of the nation’s top 10 places to raise a family The Wisdom of Simple Pleasures.
+In addition, College Station is among the safest and most family-friendly places in Texas, consistently maintaining one of the lowest crime rates in the state.
+Kiplinger’s has ranked College Station among the nation’s 10 Great Cities to Raise Your Kids.

 BRIGHT BUSINESS FUTURE

-College Station is ranked No. 6 nationally and No. 1 in Texas on Forbes magazine’s 2012 list of the Best Small Places for Business and Careers.
-The city has worked closely with Texas A&M and the City of Bryan to develop the Research Valley Biocorridor, a high-tech research area that is expected to spark the area’s economic growth for years to come.
+College Station is ranked No. 5 nationally and on Forbes list of the Best Small Places for Business and Careers.
+The city has worked closely with Texas A&M and the City of Bryan to develop the One Health Plus Biocorridor, a high-tech research area that will spark the area’s economic growth for years to come.